 The vertical ergonomic design helps relieve strain for professionals who work on their computers for a long time at a stretch.
-At the bottom, there is the compartment to keep the battery and also a slot for the USB receiver.
-Just plug this receiver into your notebook or computer, put in an AA battery and start using the mouse.
+At the bottom, there is a compartment to keep the battery and also a slot for the USB receiver.
+Just plug this receiver into your notebook or computer, put in an AA battery, and start using the mouse.
 The battery life is excellent and is also rechargeable.
 The Quick connect design on the mouse allows you to change from wireless mode to a charging wired mode if the battery runs out.

 It has the usual left and right buttons along with the scroll wheel.
 In addition, there is a button for changing DPI levels, ranging from 800; 1200 to 1600.
 The tracking technology used is an optical one, offering precise tracking on different types of surfaces.